-Weights in pounds of Double or triple saddle mount
+Weights in pounds of heaviest towed vehicle Double or triple saddle mount

-heaviest towed vehicle Front mount Middle or front mount Rear mount Single saddle-mount Up to 5,000 5,000 and over 0.625 0.6875 0.5625 0.625 0.0500 0.5625 0.500 0.5625
+Front Middle or front Rear Single saddle-

+mount mount mount mount 1

+Up to 5,000 0.625 0.5625 0.0500 0.500

+5,000 and over 0.6875 0.625 0.5625 0.5625

-The total weight of all the vehicles being towed shall govern.
+1The total weight of all the vehicles being towed shall govern.
 If other devices are used to accomplish the same purposes as U bolts they shall have at least equivalent strength of U bolts made of mild steel.
 Cast iron shall not be used for clamps or any other holding devices.

-(3) U bolts and points of support, location.
+- (3) U bolts and points of support, location.
 The distance between the most widely separated U bolts shall not be less than 9 inches.
-The distance between the widely separated points where the upper half supports the towed vehicle shall not be less than 9 inches, except that saddle mounts employing ball and socket joints shall employ a device which clamps the axle of the towed vehicle throughout a length of not less than 5 inches.

-(4) Cradle type upper halves, specifications.
+The distance between the widely separated points where the upper half supports the towed vehicle shall not be less than 9 inches, except that saddle mounts employing ball and socket joints shall employ a device which clamps the axle of the towed vehicle throughout a length of not less than 5 inches. - (4) Cradle type upper halves, specifications.
 Upper halves of the cradle type using vertical members to restrain the towed vehicle from relative movement in the direction of motion of the vehicles shall be substantially constructed and adequate for the purpose.
 Such cradle mounts shall be equipped with at least one bolt or equivalent means to provide against relative vertical movement between the upper half and the towed vehicle.
 Bolts, if used, shall be at least one half inch in diameter.
 Devices using equivalent means shall have at least equivalent strength.
-The means used to provide against relative vertical motion of over one half inch.
+The means used to provide against relative vertical motion between the upper half and the towed vehicle shall be such as not to permit a relative motion of over one half inch.
 The distance between the most widely separated points of support between the upper half and the towed vehicle shall be at least 9 inches.